-MI5 launches inquiry over Manchester bomber warnings
+Did you see Manchester bomber with blue suitcase?

 - Home Secretary says it's right for British security agency to investigate itself

+As of Monday evening, British investigators had not determined whether Abedi built the bomb he used, a British counterterrorism official told CNN terrorism analyst Paul Cruickshank.
+The official said that is the key question being asked by investigators.

+Authorities over the weekend published CCTV images of Abedi on the night of the attack, which show him wearing a hat, glasses and a dark top.

-London (CNN)British intelligence service MI5 is launching an internal review into how much it knew about Manchester bomber Salman Abedi prior to last week's deadly attack, British Home Secretary Amber Rudd confirmed on Monday.
+The suitcase development came as Home Secretary Amber Rudd confirmed intelligence service MI5 is launching an internal review on how much it knew about Abedi before the attack.

-Rudd's comments follow media reports over the weekend that the agency was alerted to Abedi's extremist views before he blew himself up last Monday, killing 22 people after an Ariana Grande concert in Manchester.
+Rudd's comments follow media reports over the weekend that the agency was alerted to Abedi's extremist views before he blew himself up.
 ISIS has claimed responsibility for the atrocity.

-The Mail on Sunday newspaper reported that the FBI told MI5 in January that British-born Abedi -- who is of Libyan descent -- was part of a North African Islamic State cell plotting an attack in the UK.
+The Mail on Sunday newspaper reported that the FBI told MI5 in January that British-born Abedi, who was of Libyan descent, was part of a North African Islamic State cell plotting an attack in the United Kingdom.

-Rudd declined to comment on exactly what was known about the 22-year-old bomber, during an interview with Sky News on Monday.
+Rudd declined to comment on exactly what was known about the 22-year-old bomber, during an interview with Sky News.

 Asked during the interview: "Are you happy that MI5 should be investigating themselves?"
 Rudd replied, "I think it is right that they do this.
 In the future, we can look at anything else that might need to be done.
 As a first step, it is absolutely right."